 In general use and while performing basic tasks on your smartphone, the Kirin chip is slightly faster due to the High Clock Frequency.
 But the performance difference isn’t huge because both the chips use the same Cortex-A53 cores.
 Another advantage of the Kirin chip is that Huawei can optimize it well for their Honor devices running EMUI.
 Neither of the two processors is powerful enough to compete with flagship processors that run on the ARM Cortex-A72, Cortex-A73, Cortex-A75 or the customized Kryo or the Mongoose cores.
 Even some of the new midrange processors like the Snapdragon 636, 653, 660 are way more powerful due to higher performing cores.
 So in daily-use like video playback, browsing, messaging, you won’t observe any difference.

-The Power Efficiency of a Processors mostly depends on its fabrication technique.
+The Power Efficiency of a Processors mostly depends on its fabrication technique of a SOC.
 The lower the size of a semiconductor, the faster and more efficient it is.
 Higher efficiency leads to low power consumption and long lasting battery.
 Both these chips are really power efficient but the SD 625 is having a slight edge here due to the 14nm technique.

 The Adreno 506 GPU gives better performance than the Mali-T830 MP2 and if gaming is your priority, then I’ll not recommend the Kirin 659.
 Even though the Mali-T830 MP2 can run most of the games, but on high-demanding games, you might observe occasional frame drops.
 But with Adreno 506, you’ll not experience any issue while playing your favourite games.